5th Street Bridge Rehabilitation Project

 These temporary Park and Rides will be in place for the duration of the project.

-The 5th Street Bridge Project will result in changes to Comox Valley Regional Transit routing and schedules.
+The 5th Street Bridge Project has affected Comox Valley Regional Transit routing and schedules.

 For more information, service updates and alerts in the Comox Valley Regional Transit System, please visit: bctransit.com/comox-valley